philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 }
 ```

-If we take another look at the Performance tab with this change and zoom towards the end, we will see that our analytics are now send after all rendering work has completed and so the total work in our app is perfectly scheduled:
+If we take another look at the Performance tab with this change and zoom towards the end, we will see that our analytics are now sent after all rendering work has completed and so the total work in our app is perfectly scheduled:

 ![Screenshot of Chrome DevTools that show that that React breaks down the rendering work into small chunks.
 Analytics are sent at the end after all rendering work has completed.](devtools-normal-and-low.png)